sandialabs/OWENS.jl/docs/src/setup.md

 in your ~/.bashrc file, tell julia to use the command line git by inserting the following:

 export JULIA_PKG_USE_CLI_GIT=true

+Additionally, if you are not finding that your path is being appended to, you can instead create an alias by also appending to the ~/.bashrc

+alias julia="path/to/your/julia-1.x.x/bin/julia"

 # Proxy Setup
 If you are using a proxy, be sure that the proxy variables are declared/exported in your .bash_profile or .bashrc or the equivalent